Marcos Araújo Castro e Silva, Ph.D.

 Unravelling the genetic history of Indigenous American and descendant Populations

-I am a postdoctoral researcher at the Institut de Biologia Evolutiva (IBE), CSIC–Universitat Pompeu Fabra, in Barcelona.
-My research lies at the intersection of population genetics, anthropological genetics, archaeogenetics, and bioinformatics, with a focus on reconstructing the evolutionary history and genetic diversity of past and present Indigenous and descendant populations across the Americas.
+I am a postdoctoral researcher at the Institut de Biologia Evolutiva (IBE), CSIC–Universitat Pompeu Fabra, in Barcelona and a recipient of the “la Caixa” Postdoctoral Junior Leader Fellowship, which I will begin in December 2026.
+My research combines population genetics, anthropological genetics, archaeogenetics, and bioinformatics to investigate the evolutionary history and genetic diversity of Indigenous and descendant populations across the Americas, both past and present.

 I investigate how migration, admixture, population growth or collapse, and adaptation have shaped human genetic diversity over time.
 My work aims to uncover the deep and recent population histories of the Americas while contributing to a more inclusive understanding of global human diversity through the study of historically underrepresented populations.